Post-Ayahuasca Integration: How to Avoid Slipping into Old Patterns

 This sense of community will look different for every person.
 I would suggest utilizing social media and different event groups to see what’s around and what you can check out.
 Go to medicine circles and see if you can find any like-minded people in spiritual communities.
 Try joining sharing circles and self-help events.
 Check out small self-sustainable communities and see if there’s a place for you.
 Go to places that you think like-minded people will be at, and start networking.

-Helpful practices for post-Ayahuasca integration
+Modalities for integration

-After working with ancestral medicines, it’s a good idea to start practices that help you connect with yourself.
 As the process of transformation can be disorienting at times, consistent practices can be a great way to ground yourself, process the experience, and contribute to your continued growth.
 Below are some practices I would recommend.

 Leave a Comment